inikep/lzbench/README.md

 Introduction
 -------------------------

-lzbench is an in-memory benchmark of the fastest open-source LZ77/LZSS compressors.
+lzbench is an in-memory benchmark of open-source LZ77/LZSS/LZMA compressors.
 It joins all compressors into a single exe.
 At the beginning an input file is read to memory.
 Then all compressors are used to compress and decompress the file and decompressed file is verified.
 This approach has a big advantage of using the same compiler with the same optimizations for all compressors.